nbering/nicholasbering-ca/_posts/2021-06-06-sawppy-rpi4b.md

 ## Powering it Up

 Powering the Raspberry Pi after installation in the Rover was pretty simple.
-I already have a DC/DC Buck Convertor powering the Arduino board.
+I already have a DC/DC Buck Converter powering the Arduino board.
 It takes the LiPo battery power from the 2S battery pack (ranging 7.4-8.4V), and steps it down to a voltage acceptable to the control circuitry.

-I just needed to make sure the output was set to 5V for the Raspberry Pi, and connect it to GPIO pins 1 (5V), and 3 (GND) on the Raspbbery Pi.
+I just needed to make sure the output was set to 5V for the Raspberry Pi, and connect it to GPIO pins 1 (5V), and 3 (GND) on the Raspberry Pi.
 It booted as soon as I turned on the power, and there were no under-volt issues reported in the system logs.

 ## Initial Setup

-Before powering the board up on the rover, I needed to do some intial setup at my desk.
+Before powering the board up on the rover, I needed to do some initial setup at my desk.
 It would have been difficult to get a monitor and keyboard hooked up to the rover chassis so I could run the first commands to enable SSH, join the WiFi network, etc.